 If you enjoy a challenging debate or continually question the world we live in and how we live, Philosophy could well be the course for you.

-Philosophy challenges many of our assumptions about what we know and how we should live.
+Philosophy is an examination of the reasoning behind our views on a wide range of big topics, such as how one should live, what humans can know and the nature of reality.
+It challenges many of our assumptions about what we know and how we should live.
 It is concerned with how different views of the world clash or fit together, and with how different perspectives – moral, scientific, religious, metaphysical, personal – may be reconciled.

 You will graduate with skills in clear thinking, logical analysis and the critical assessment of argument.
 These skills are greatly valued in a variety of professional careers such as law, politics, management and marketing.
-100% of graduates from our 2016 cohort were in work and/or further study within six months of graduating (DLHE 2016).
+We offer flexible degrees, which you can tailor to your interests as they develop.